England reject ball-tampering as rain halts victory push

-England rejected ball-tampering allegations as a "beat-up" today as rain frustrated their push for their first victory of the Ashes series against Australia.
+England rejected ball-tampering allegations as a "beat-up" on Friday as rain frustrated their push for their first victory of the Ashes series against Australia.

 England's Alastair Cook carried his bat for a world- record 244 not out before David Warner, unbeaten on 40, and captain Steve Smith, on 25, defied the visiting bowlers on a rain-truncated day.